spevans/swift-project1/doc/development.md

 Now that a .o ELF file has been produced it needs to be linked to a final executable.
-Swift requires that its stdlib is linked in as this provides some qbasic functions that are needed by Swift at runtime.
+Swift requires that its stdlib is linked in as this provides some basic functions that are needed by Swift at runtime.

 The library name is `libswiftCore.a` and should be in `lib/swift_static/linux` under the install directory.